Azure/fleet/docs/troubleshooting/README.md

 ## Overview:

-This TSG is meant to help you troubleshoot issues with the Fleet APIs.
+This TSG is meant to help you troubleshoot issues with the ClusterResourcePlacement API in Fleet.

 ## Cluster Resource Placement: